Azure/azure-api-style-guide/docs/azure-ruleset.md

 Only patch operations should accept JSON merge patch.

+### az-patch-path

+Patch operations are typically issued on a specific resource whose id is the final segment of the path.
+Therefore, it is uncommon for a patch operation to be defined on a path that does not have a path parameter as the final path segment.

 ### az-path-characters

 Service-defined path segments should be restricted to 0-9 A-Z a-z - . _ ~, with : allowed only as described below to designate an action operation.